The metastability of lipid vesicle shapes in uniaxial extensional flow: Vesicle response to elongating flow

 \subsection{General Properties of a Stretched Vesicle}

-Since at equilibrium the Helfrich energy \eqref{eq:helfrich_energy} is minimised for fixed vesicle volume and surface area, elongation is associated with an additional contribution to the Helfrich energy and, correspondingly, a restoring force.
-In this section, we derive the scaling of this force with the vesicle length; in fact, this exposition generalises the derivation in \cite{Kantsler2008} to the case of strong stretching.
+Since at equilibrium the Helfrich energy \eqref{eq:helfrich_energy} is minimized for fixed vesicle volume and surface area, elongation is associated with an additional contribution to the Helfrich energy and, correspondingly, a restoring force.
+In this section, we derive the scaling of this force with the vesicle length; in fact, this exposition generalizes the derivation in \cite{Kantsler2008} to the case of strong stretching.

-First, we note that if one attempts to stretch a cylinder while preserving both its volume $V\sim LR^2$ and surface area $S\sim LR$, it cannot remain cylindrical --- inevitably, thinner and thicker regions will appear.
+First, we note that if one attempts to stretch a cylinder while preserving both its volume $V\sim LR^2$ and surface area $S\sim LR$, it cannot remain cylindrical --- inevitably, thinner and thicker regions form.
 The cylinder is constrained from elongating by its fixed volume.
 The Helfrich energy of a tube of length $L$ and radius $R$ can be estimated as $\mathcal{F}_{\kappa|\mathrm{tube}}\sim \kappa L/R$; if we instead express the radius through the tube surface area $S_\mathrm{tube}\sim LR$, we have: